Jayesh Bugad

 Jayesh Uday Bugad is an Indian Inline Speed skater, who represented India in Flanders Grand Prix 2014.
 He is from Ichalkaranji, Maharashtra, India.

 He is an Indian skating champion and holds more than 3 World Records in skating.
+Jayesh is also a social worker and pursuing his career in politics.
+He is currently the youngest appointed Leader of Bhartiya Janata Yuva Morcha.
+He is leading the campaign for Ichalkaranji city.